hborla/swift-evolution/proposals/NNNN-parameter-packs.md

   This is called an _abstract same-element requirement_.

-  A valid substitution for the above would replace `S` with `{Array<Int>, Set<String>}`, and `T` with `{Int, String}`.
+  A valid substitution for the above might replace `S` with `{Array<Int>, Set<String>}`, and `T` with `{Int, String}`.

-3. A same-type requirement where one side is a pack type parameter and the other side is a concrete type capturing at least one pack type parameter is interpreted as expanding the concrete type and constraining each element of the replacement pack type to the concrete element type:
+3. A same-type requirement where one side is a type parameter pack and the other side is a concrete type capturing at least one type parameter pack is interpreted as expanding the concrete type and constraining each element of the replacement type pack to the concrete element type:

   ```swift
   func variadic<S...: Sequence, T...>(_: S...) where S.Element == Array<T> {}
   ```

-  This is called a _concrete same-type requirement_.
+  This is called a _concrete same-type pack requirement_.

-  A valid substitution for the above would replace `S` with `{Array<Array<Int>>, Set<Array<String>>}`, and `T` with `{Int, String}`.
+  A valid substitution for the above might replace `S` with `{Array<Array<Int>>, Set<Array<String>>}`, and `T` with `{Int, String}`.

-3. A same-type requirement where both sides are type parameter packs constrains the elements of the replacement pack type element-wise:
+3. A same-type requirement where both sides are type parameter packs constrains the elements of the replacement type pack element-wise:

   ```swift
   func append<S...: Sequence, T...: Sequence>(_: S..., _: T...) where T.Element == S.Element {}
   ```

-  This is called an _abstract same-type requirement_.
+  This is called an _abstract same-type pack requirement_.

   A valid substitution for the above would replace `S` with `{Array<Int>, Set<String>}`, and `T` with `{Set<Int>, Array<String>}`.

 There is an additional kind of requirement called a _same-shape requirement_.
-There is no surface syntax for spelling a same-shape requirement; they are always inferred, as described below.
+There is no surface syntax for spelling a same-shape requirement; they are always inferred, as described in the next section.

+**Symmetry:** Recall that same-type requirements are symmetrical, so `T == U` is equivalent to `U == T`.
+Therefore some of the possible cases above are not listed, but the behavior can be understood by first transposing the same-type requirement.

+**Constrained protocol types:** A conformance requirement where the right hand side is a constrained protocol type `P<T0, ..., Tn>` may reference type parameter packs from the generic arguments `Ti` of the constrained protocol type.
+In this case, the semantics are defined in terms of the standard desugaring.
+Independent of the presence of type parameter packs, a conformance requirement to a constrained protocol type is equivalent to a conformance requirement to `P` together with one or more same-type requirements that constrain the primary associated types of `P` to the corresponding generic arguments `Ti`.
+After this desugaring step, the induced same-type requirements can then be understood by Case 2, 3, 4 or 5 above.

 #### Same-shape requirements